A topological charge of black holes: Introduction

 \section{Introduction}

 Black hole physics is one of the everlasting and most interesting topics in gravitation and related fields.
-On one hand, black holes are so simple objects that stationary black holes can be described by a few number of macroscopic parameters, which we have learned from various forms of no-hair theorems, and based on which we have black hole thermodynamics.
+On one hand, black holes are so simple objects that stationary black holes can be described by a small number of macroscopic parameters, which we have learned from various forms of no-hair theorems, and based on which we have black hole thermodynamics.
 On the other hand, black holes are so complicated that there are exceedingly rich phenomena and problems related to them, such as Hawking radiation and information loss paradox, Bekenstein-Hawking entropy and its (possible) statistical origin, Penrose process and super-radiance, black hole perturbations and quasi-normal modes, coalescence of binary black holes, hairy black holes, black hole phase transitions, black holes in AdS/CFT and holography, etc.

-In this essay, we focus on the simple face of black holes.
+In this paper, we focus on the simple face of black holes.
 For specification and briefness, we only investigate in detail the maximally symmetric black holes in the Einstein-Maxwell theory, leaving more general cases in the Discussion.
 As is well known, the maximally symmetric black hole solutions in the Einstein-Maxwell theory are

-where $\ell$ is the AdS radius (related to the cosmological constant) and $k=-1,0,1$ stands for the spatial curvature of the black hole.
-Here and hereafter we use ``$\sim$'' to denote equality up to some unimportant constant factor.
+where $\ell$ is the AdS radius (related to the cosmological constant) {and $k$ stands for the spatial curvature of the black hole.
+Specifically, $k>0$, $k=0$ and $k<0$ give a spherical, planar and hyperbolic geometry, respectively, and one usually takes $k=1,0,-1$ for convenience.} Here and hereafter we use ``$\sim$'' to denote equality up to some unimportant constant factor.
 It follows the first law of black hole thermodynamics

 with